fleschutz/base256U/README.md

 What is B256U Encoding?
 -----------------------
-Each byte is represented by one Unicode character (quite simple, right?).
+Each byte is represented by one Unicode character - dead simple (and each Unicode character represents one byte).
 The 256 possible Unicode characters consist of:
 * 10 digits (0...9)
 * 26 uppercase letters (A...Z)
 * 26 lowercase letters (a...z)